Search

 Soil Requirements:

 Requires fertile soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Apply mulch, grass clippings, or straw around the base of the plant.

 Water Requirements: